-High school graduation rates have continued to climb in Massachusetts, reaching a 10-year high according to the latest data from the Department of Elementary and Secondary Education.
+High school graduation rates have continued to climb in Massachusetts, reaching a 10-year high.
 In 2016, more than 87 percent of high school students graduated in four years and, while achievement gaps persist, efforts to support all students in getting a diploma are having an impact.
 All state-designated student subgroups saw an increase in graduation rates last year.
 Rates among high needs students increased to 79 percent, up from 74 percent in 2012.

 But while more and more students receive diplomas each year, many go off to college unprepared for the academic and non-academic challenges that accompany life on a college campus.
 Thirty percent of Massachusetts public school students require developmental—or remedial—courses when enrolling in the state’s public colleges and universities.
 That means students are spending valuable time and money on courses that won’t count toward a degree.
 Success in college not only requires academic readiness, but also perseverance, independence, and resourcefulness.
 Without preparation and support, many students leave college when challenges arise.
 Only 46 percent of Massachusetts community college students and 56 percent of Massachusetts state university students graduate in 6 years.

 We need to do more to address this transition from high school to college.
 Instead of helping college students catch up on content they should have learned in high school, we should be allowing high school students to tackle college-level learning.
 Nothing can prepare students for higher education like the actual college experience.